Terrestrisuchus: Classification

 Terrestrisuchus was originally classified as a member of the crocodylomorph suborder "Sphenosuchia", a group that included various other similar long-legged early crocodylomorphs and was considered to be a separate radiation from the group that all later crocodylomorphs would evolve from.
 However, this classification was made prior to the invention of cladistic phylogenetic analyses, which has since demonstrated that "Sphenosuchia" is an unnatural grouping (paraphyletic), meaning that "sphenosuchians" are not all descended from a single common ancestor to the exclusion of all other crocodylomorphs.
 Instead, the "sphenosuchians" are a grade of basal crocodylomorphs that lead up to the more derived crocodyliforms.
-Nonetheless, Terrestrisuchus has consistently been recovered within this grade, as shown in the cladogram below from Leardi et al. (2017):
+Nonetheless, Terrestrisuchus has consistently been recovered within this grade (as shown in the cladogram below).

+When describing Terrestrisuchus in 1984, Crush recognised it shared a close relationship to the German "sphenosuchian", Saltoposuchus.
+As such, he erected the new family Saltoposuchidae for the two genera under "Sphenosuchia".
+However, few publications since its naming used the name Saltoposuchidae following the adoption of cladistics, in part due to the suggestion that Terrestrisuchus and Saltoposuchus were synonymous (see below).
+Nonetheless, some early analyses, namely Sereno and Wild (1992), recovered a clade consisting of the two along with the South African form Litargosuchus.
+This clade was more recently recovered by Leardi et al. (2017), who noted that this clade could have approximated Crush's concept of Saltoposuchidae.
+This suggestion was formalised in 2023, when this clade was phylogenetically defined as Saltoposuchidae by Spiekman (2023).
+The cladogram below depicts the results of his analysis: